Source: Joe Kennedy to challenge Sen. Markey in primary

 Kennedy has shied away from directly criticizing Markey, calling him “a good man.”

-Others include his father, former U.S. Rep. Joseph Kennedy; his grandfather Robert F. Kennedy, who was JFK’s attorney general and was a senator running for the Democratic presidential nomination when he was slain in 1968; his uncle Sen. Edward M. Kennedy, who died in 2009; former U.S. Rep. Patrick Kennedy II, a son of Edward Kennedy; and his aunt Kathleen Kennedy Townsend, who served two terms as Maryland’s lieutenant governor.
+Others include his father, former U.S. Rep. Joseph Kennedy; his grandfather RFK, who was JFK’s attorney general and was a senator running for the Democratic presidential nomination when he was slain in 1968; his granduncle Sen. Edward M. Kennedy, who died in 2009; former U.S. Rep. Patrick Kennedy II, a son of Edward Kennedy; and his aunt Kathleen Kennedy Townsend, who served two terms as Maryland’s lieutenant governor.

 A senior campaign adviser to Markey said in a statement Wednesday that the incumbent is up for the political battles ahead.